Optimal Bandwidth Choice for Robust Bias Corrected Inference in Regression Discontinuity Designs: Extensions

 \subsection{Pre-intervention Covariates}

-\citet*{Calonico-Cattaneo-Farrell-Titiunik_2018_RESTAT} employs first-order asymptotics to characterize formally the implications of including pre-intervention covariates in the estimation of and inference for RD treatment effects.
-Again, this is not sufficient for higher order expansions and the inclusion of covariates will impact the coverage error expansion, rendering a fully-optimal bandwidth impossible to derive from existing results.
+\citet*{Calonico-Cattaneo-Farrell-Titiunik_2019_RESTAT} employs first-order asymptotics to characterize formally the implications of including pre-intervention covariates in the estimation of and inference for RD treatment effects.
+Again, this is not sufficient for higher order expansions and the inclusion of covariates will impact the coverage error expansion, making it impossible to derive a fully optimal bandwidth from existing results.
 However, a ROT bandwidth selector in this context is:

 where $n$ denotes the sample size and $\tilde{\h}_\MSE$ denotes an implementation of the MSE-optimal bandwidth accounting for the inclusion of additional pre-intervention covariates.
-Robust bias-corrected confident intervals are formed using this bandwidth choice, together with appropriate covariate-adjusted standard error estimators.
+Robust bias-corrected confidence intervals are formed using this bandwidth choice, together with appropriate covariate-adjusted standard error estimators.